snagaraj0/Hi-C/README.md

 1) Edit singlespark.sh file with parameters in the following format:

-   python singlespark.py full_path_to_fastq_directory  full_path_to_sam_output_directory  memory_to_Executor(in GB) driver_Memory(in GB) max_cores_for_process executor_instances      mapper_specific_options
+   python singlespark.py full_path_to_fastq_directory  full_path_to_sam_output_directory  memory_to_Executor(in GB) driver_Memory(in GB) max_cores_for_process executor_instances      mapper_specific_options mapper_type

+   NOTE: If you are using BBMAP, make sure to specify an additional parameter which indicates the maximum number of partitions you would like to use for your run.
+This is needed      because BBMAP is RAM intensive and so a machine may run out of RAM if mapping is done on a large dataset with a large number of partitions.
+For reference, on a 165 core-          system/55 cores per worker node with 250 GB of free RAM per machine, a maximum of 30 partitions could be utilized on a 60 GB dataset.

    Make sure that the full_path_to_sam_output_directory contains the prefix file:.
 Executor and driver memory should end with G to indicate Gigabytes or MB to indicate megabytes.

-   Example: python singlespark.py /s1/snagaraj/project_env/SRR639031_1.fastq file:///s1/snagaraj/output/single 20G 100G 100 2 "/s1/snagaraj/bowtie2/bowtie2 --no-hd --no-sq -p 50 -x /s1/snagaraj/Homo_sapiens/UCSC/hg19/Sequence/Bowtie2Index/genome -"
+   Example: python singlespark.py /s1/snagaraj/project_env/SRR639031_1.fastq file:/s1/snagaraj/output/single 20G 100G 100 2 "/s1/snagaraj/bowtie2/bowtie2 --no-hd --no-sq -p 50 -x /s1/snagaraj/Homo_sapiens/UCSC/hg19/Sequence/Bowtie2Index/genome -"

    See sample run file in scripts/singlespark.sh file for further examples.